 This strategy can also be applied to planning growth experiments.
 As a team, try brainstorming potential growth hacks in the form of small but influential changes to your product, service or website.
 Once you’ve brainstormed your first growth ideas, follow the tutorial from MeisterLabs’ head of Growth, in order to turn these experiments into actionable tasks, via the MindMeister and MeisterTask integration.

 3. Undertake a SWOT Analysis

-A vital part of your strategy for 2017 will rely on you first establishing the potential strengths, weaknesses, opportunities and threats that your business or organization could be facing this year.
-In order to prepare, begin 2017 with a SWOT analysis via a mind map.
+A vital part of your yearly strategy will rely on you first establishing the potential strengths, weaknesses, opportunities and threats that your business or organization could be facing this year.
+In order to prepare, begin with a SWOT analysis via a mind map.

 Your SWOT analysis could include potential opportunities, such as which customers you want to be focusing on most and how you plan to tailor your service to these clients.
 It should also help you to look out for potential problems.
 Threats and weaknesses might include emerging competitors and existing bottlenecks.

 In order to pre-empt and plan for these scenarios, try using the free SWOT analysis template below.
-Embellish the mind map to ensure you cover the key features, goals, risks and hurdles you expect to face and overcome in 2017.
+Embellish the mind map to ensure you cover the key features, goals, risks and hurdles you expect to face and overcome.